- Prof. Soliman Khatib

-- Biotechnology - B.Sc.
-Program, Environmental Sciences - B.Sc.
-Program, Nutritional Sciences – M.Sc Program, Multidisciplinary Studies - B.A.
+- Environmental Sciences - B.Sc.
+Program, Nutritional Sciences - B.Sc.
+Program, Multidisciplinary Studies - B.A.
 Program

 - Organic Chemistry